 The UPSC Mains Exam has 9 papers comprising four General Studies Paper viz., GS Paper I, GS Paper II, GS Paper III, and GS Paper IV, Essay Paper, Compulsory English Paper, Compulsory Indian Language Paper, and Optional Subject Paper I and Paper-II.

-Before starting your preparation keep in mind the INSTRUCTION given by the UPSC
+Before starting your preparation keep in mind the instructions given by the UPSC.

 The questions are likely to test the candidate’s basic understanding of all relevant issues, and ability to analyze, and take a view on conflicting socio-economic goals, objectives and demands.
 The candidates must give relevant, meaningful and succinct answers.

-This article gives aspirants’ an idea on how to prepare topic-wise for General Studies Paper I of UPSC Mains Exam.
+This article gives aspirants’ an idea on topic-wise UPSC GS preparation (General Studies Paper I).
 Aspirants’ should keep in their mind always and should understand that they don’t have to master the topics and all they need is basic understanding and the ability to analyze.

 Two mantras, candidates should keep in mind during their preparation.

 - First Mantra, understanding comes from reading and re-reading

 - Second Mantra, ability to analyze what you have understood from reading and this comes from writing practice.